Click here to view the full job description

 Alicia Borisonik – Arts and Projects Coordinator

-Alicia is an Argentinian who doesn’t know how to dance tango, she is passionate about insects, Costa Rica’s wildlife, meditation and the complexities of human behaviour.
+Alicia is an Argentinian who doesn’t know how to dance tango.
+She is passionate about insects, Costa Rica’s wildlife, meditation, and the complexities of human behaviour.
 Alicia has built a career around composing, teaching and performing.
-She plays accordion and keyboards, and was a vocalist, composer, and arranger for her band “ALICIA BORISONIK AND THE ARGENTINEAN PROJECT”.
+She plays the accordion and keyboards, and was a vocalist, composer, and arranger for her band “ALICIA BORISONIK AND THE ARGENTINEAN PROJECT”.

 Parallel to her profession as a musician and composer, Alicia has a long career as a music educator.
-She’s created a series of workshops, residencies and programs about Latin American music Her Latin-American Music workshops have been presented at several schools in the OCDSB, OCSB and others venues such as; Canadian Museum of Civilization and National Art Gallery.
+She’s created a series of workshops, residencies and programs about Latin American music.
+Her Latin-American Music workshops have been presented at several schools in the OCDSB, OCSB and others venues such as the Canadian Museum of Civilization and the National Art Gallery.

 JP Melville – Hub Director

-JP is an Ottawa based, not-for-profit business and project management consultant who partners with organizations, individuals, and the private sector to assist them with achieving mission.
+JP is an Ottawa-based, not-for-profit business and project management consultant who partners with organizations, individuals, and the private sector to assist them with achieving their missions.

-A summary of JP’s work includes supporting revenue positive social enterprise, seniors housing with a focus on small scale shared accommodation concepts, supporting Bronson Centre as a major 45,000 ft2 creative cultural hub and service organization, recent renovation of a 1000 audience capacity performance venue, literary publications, agriculture, and ten years of work in the global south and a couple of conflict zones to boot.
+A summary of JP’s work includes supporting revenue positive social enterprise, seniors’ housing with a focus on small-scale shared accommodation concepts, supporting Bronson Centre as a major 45,000 sq. ft. creative cultural hub and service organization, recent renovation of a 1000 audience capacity performance venue, literary publications, agriculture, and ten years of work in the global south and a couple of conflict zones to boot.